 Home Is Where the Heart Is

-Homestead is not a number of walls, sizes or even location; it is a definition of where the soul feels at ease.
+Homestead is not several walls, sizes, or even location; it is a definition of where the soul feels at ease.
 It is the arms of a loved one, it is laughter shared with old friends, it is quiet comfort in the sense of belonging.
-Home is not just a place we live-in; it is an emotion we carry with us, shaped by love, memories and those that made life meaningful.
+Home is not just a place we live in; it is an emotion we carry with us, shaped by love, memories, and those who made life meaningful.
 In short, whatever distance life takes us from home, home is never too far-it resides within the heart, in moments, and in bonds that keep us whole.